K2 Basecamp Trek Overview

 Further afield the route crosses to the middle of the Baltoro Glacier and we enjoy views of the West face of Gasherbrum IV (7952m) and Masherbrum (7821m).
 The West face of Gasherbrum IV, also known as the “shining wall”, is regarded as one of the most difficult alpine climbs in the world.
 1st ascended over 8 days in 1985 by Polish / Austrian alpinists Wojciech Kurtyka and Robert Schauer.

 Now reaching the upper Baltoro Glacier at 4650m we arrive to Concordia, the confluence of the Baltoro and Godwin-Austen glaciers.
 Here we are dead center in one of the largest glacier systems outside of the polar regions.
 The towering pyramid of K2 (8611m), the 2nd highest peak on earth, dominates the skyline to the North.
 The Abruzzi ridge climbing route is sillouetted on the right skyline.
 Turning to our right, looms the massive bulk of Broad Peak (8048m), 12th highest.
 We are truly in the throne room.
 We spend the next 2 days exploring the base camps of Broad Peak and K2, before beginning our descent back down the Baltoro Glacier and Braldu River valleys.

-Approximate mileage on the trek is 67 miles, over 10 days, including 2 rest days.
-Elevation gain on the trek is approximately 6,300 feet, with the high point being 16,850 feet at K2 basecamp.
+Approximate mileage on the trek is 126 miles, over 12 days, including 2 rest days.
+Elevation gain on the trek is approximately 6,300 feet (not including all the trail undulations) with the high point being 16,750 feet at K2 basecamp.